-CSI offers the CDT examination twice annually in the Spring and the Fall.
-Open registration for the test begins in the Winter and Summer respectively.
-CCCA, CCS and CCPR
+CSI offers the CDT, CCCA, CCS, and CCPR examinations twice annually in the Spring and the Fall.
+Open registration for the tests begin in the Winter and Summer respectively.

 - Driver’s License